RookieITSec/HuginPanoScript/README.md

 ## Problem Statement
 The problem I have was DJI's software had two major flaws -
 1. The 360/Sphere Pano constrcuted does NOT have gps tags.
 The individual images do have gps, but the Pano stitching in DJI's app does not include the metadata.
 2. The 360/Sphere Pano constructed does not use full res images.
-The images are significantly scalled down and I want higher res panos.
+The images are significantly scaled down and I want higher res panos.

 ## Objectives